uvalib/monorepo/packages/markdown-assistant/README.md

-# Markdown Processor
+# Markdown Assistant

-This package provides scripts to process markdown files using the OpenAI API.
-It includes functionalities to format markdown, generate metadata, and ensure accessibility of images with alt text.
-The package supports batch processing to handle multiple requests efficiently.
+This project provides tools to process and format markdown files using OpenAI's GPT models.
+The primary script, `index.js`, allows for both batch and individual file processing, with options for custom instructions and output handling.

 ## Prerequisites